ap4347/2102/docs/03-Lecture.md

 ```

-But what happens when  you assign a new value that  is not already specified in the factor?
+But what happens when  you assign a new value that  is not already specified in the factor levels?

 ```r

 fac2
 #> [1] Classic Rock    Classic Pop     Classic Jazz    Jazz